jhamill34/prophet-security-takehome/README.md

 - [sqlc](https://github.com/sqlc-dev/sqlc) to generate models from the migration schema and defined queries found in the [database module](./server/database)
 - [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) to generate models and handler stubs from the OpenAPI spec found in the [api module](./server/api)

+## Future Work

+Obviously, I went a bit out of scope of the initial idea but there is still some things that I think would be fun to include into this project.

+- The first would be converting the OpenAPI spec into a documentation website.
+- Adding a front end using React and TypeScript.
+Theres some interesting tools that can convert OpenAPI spect into [react-query hooks](https://github.com/7nohe/openapi-react-query-codegen) that would be neat to look into.